papko26/dockvpn/README.md

-# OpenVPN for Docker with http/s cloacking and two sets of keys.
+# OpenVPN for Docker with https cloacking and scramblesuit support

-Containers based on this image will serve openVPN on 443 port.
+Containers based on this image will serve openVPN on 443 port, and scramblesuit on 80 port.
 All configs, certs and keypairs will be generated on fly, and placed in /etc/openvpn/ directory.
-As a disguise, container will also serve web server on 443 and 80 ports, and redirect http/s trafic to dummy site (can be set in envs).
+As a disguise, container will also serve web server on 443 port, and redirect any https requests to dummy site (can be set in envs).

 Quick instructions: